cxharris/testing-the-docs-source/docs/show-me-the-tools/taiko/taiko-quickstart.md

    <img src="/img/google-cookie-warning.png" alt="Google cookie warning dialog" width="600"/>

-This is because when a Taiko browser session starts, it creates an environment without any cookies - to ensure that every 'test' begins in the same state.
-So we have to navigate our way through this.
-It has no memory of when you, as an individual, last used your browser to visit Google - it's as if someone visited the site for the first time.
+This appears because when a Taiko browser session starts, it creates an environment without any cookies - to ensure that every session begins in the same vanilla state.
+So we have to navigate our way through the dialog automatically as the session has no memory of when you, as an individual, last used your browser to visit Google - it's as if someone visited the site for the first time.
 That's why we get the boring cookie warnings.

 Type the command: